-To be motivating, leaders should: be motivated themselves, select people who are highly motivated, treat people as individuals, set stretching but achievable goals, remember that progress motivates, create motivating environments, provide fair rewards and give recognition.Summary by The World of Work Project
+Adair’s 8 Basic Rules of Motivation details 8 things that motivating leaders should do.
+These are: be motivated themselves, select people who are highly motivated, treat people as individuals, set stretching but achievable goals, remember that progress motivates, create motivating environments, provide fair rewards and give recognition.Summary by The World of Work Project

 If you manage your own motivation and pursue things that you’re truly passionate about, then you’ll be more motivating for those around you.
 You can think of this as putting on your own oxygen mask before helping others.